marceldegraaf/marceldegraaf.github.io/_posts/2014-04-24-experimenting-with-coreos-confd-etcd-fleet-and-cloudformation.md

 ### Conclusion

 First of all: congratulations for making it this far!
-This was by far the longest blog post I've ever written, and researching all this stuff cost me considerably more time than I had expected.
+This was by far the longest article I've ever written, and researching all this stuff cost me considerably more time than I had expected.
 It was worth it though, because I'm extremely impressed by CoreOS and the tooling ecosystem around it.
 I wouldn't be surprised if this is going to be the next big step in setting up highly available and scalable web applications.